You hear the devastating news that a friend or their family member is sick.

-There are endless examples of useful offers: walk their dog, pick up their kids from school, bring dinner or organize meals from several people, run errands.
+There are endless examples of useful offers: walk their dog, pick up their kids from school or activities, bring dinner or organize meals from several people, run errands.

 Plenty of online resources are available to help you as you set out to help a friend during a medical crisis.

 Dr. Skillings said it can be difficult to find the right balance between offering help and being pushy.

 “Sometimes people who are sick aren’t very good about accepting help,” he said.
 “They don’t want to put people out by asking for things.
 You don’t want to shove yourself onto someone, but at the same time if there’s a way everyone thinks they could use help, offer.

 “You have to let the person make the decision,” he said.

 And if you offer help, follow through—especially as time goes on, because a sick person’s support group might dwindle.

 “If they ask for something really over the top, it doesn’t mean you have to agree to it, because you may not have the ability to,” Dr. Skillings said.
 “It’s OK to say you cannot do that, and then suggest what you can do.”

 Johnson suggests we avoid saying things such as, “Everything happens for a reason.”